-Yet another type of hypothesis is found in the literature which also aims to reduce exempt anaphors to plain anaphors: instead of positing a silent binder for exempt anaphors, 38 they argue that exempt anaphors move to a position where they can be locally bound by their overt antecedent.
+We have seen in sections 1.3 and 2.4 that this hypothesis is superior to hypotheses attributing a [+log] feature to exempt anaphors, which have to postulate some kind of homophony between plain and exempt anaphors and stipulate the correlation between logophoricity and nonlocality found in so many languages.
+It is also superior to the other type of hypothesis found in the literature that aims to reduce exempt anaphors to plain anaphors: instead of positing a silent binder for exempt anaphors, 44 they argue that exempt anaphors move to a position where they can be locally bound by their overt antecedent.
 The first version of this hypothesis (Pica 1987, Battistella 1989, Cole et al. 1990, i.a.) reduces long distance binding to local binding by LF successive head movement.
-It is clearly unapplicable to French anaphors and the like, which are morphologically complex (they are not heads).
-The second version instead assumes XP-movement of the anaphor and XP-adjunction to the IP below its antecedent (Huang & Tang 1991) or to perspectival projections (SourceP, SelfP, PivotP based on Sells' 1987 proposal) in the left periphery of the CP just below the antecedent (Huang & Liu 2001).
+It is clearly inapplicable to French anaphors and the like, which are morphologically complex (they are not heads).
+The second version instead assumes XP-movement of the anaphor and XP-adjunction to the IP below its antecedent (Huang & Tang 1991) or to perspectival projections (SourceP, SelfP, PivotP) in the left periphery of the CP just below the antecedent (Huang & Liu 2001).
 All these versions of the movement hypothesis face important issues.
-First, it is unclear how this kind of hypothesis can derive the fact that exempt anaphors need not be c-commanded by their antecedent.
-Second, they predict that an exempt anaphor cannot have its antecedent outside an island containing it, which is incorrect, as illustrated below for French and discussed in Charnavel et al. (to appear).
-Under our hypothesis, the anaphor is instead bound by the logophoric operator39 contained in its spellout domain, within the island.
+First, it is unclear how this kind of hypothesis can derive the fact that exempt anaphors need not be ccommanded by their antecedent.
+Second, they predict that an exempt anaphor cannot have its antecedent outside an island containing it, which is incorrect, as illustrated below for French and discussed in Charnavel et al. (2017).
+Under our hypothesis, the anaphor is instead bound within the island by the logophoric pronoun introduced by the logophoric operator contained in its spellout domain.

-(60) Claire_i espère que les voisins seront là [quand des lettres adressées à elle_i-même ou à son mari arriveront].
+(70) Claire_i espère que les voisins seront là [quand des lettres adressées à elle_i-même ou à son mari arriveront].